DOK Archive Market

 About

-On 12 October 2023, we invite accredited festival visitors to meet with international archives at the DOK Archive Market, find out about their footage and stills collections and forge connections with the archive representatives.
+Meet with international archives at the DOK Archive Market, find out about their footage and stills collections and forge connections with the archive representatives.

 Accredited guests welcome